 Atom has been developed on GitHub, which is an online community of developers.
 It is a free software that is available for Windows, Mac and Linux.
 It is known to be highly customizable and you get all the important features like extensions, themes, creating new branches, push and pull and many other notable features.
 For a free software to have such good developer support and a host of features is a boon in disguise.

 Sublime Text is a text editor that comes in two variations – Free and Premium.
 It has Python API interface and you get support for various programming languages as well as markup languages.
 In addition to that, you can install Plugins to further access additional features.
 It is very popular for its fast performance and people love the ‘Multi-Caret Editing’ feature which enables them to insert the same text at various places at the same time.

 A free and open-source software, Vim has been designed in such a way that it can be used both as a standalone application in a GUI or as a common-line interface.
 It was first released in the year 1991 and is relevant even today due to strong developer support and constant upgrades.
 Though it is quite wholesome by default, you can further choose Plugins to access additional features and make full use of its potential.

 This is one of the most popular text editors for beginners.
-This is a windows-exclusive software which is free and has its own online community, where many budding coders come together to solve each other’s queries.
+This is a windows-exclusive software that is free and has its own online community, where many budding coders come together to solve each other’s queries.
 It offers all the basic features like syntax highlighting, word completion, zoom in and out, and code completion.
 It is a classic in itself and is useful even today.

 The Bottom Line

 So these are the most popular text editors out there.
 Choose any one of them and you won’t regret your decision.
 There are several alternatives available in the market as well and you can use them if they suffice your needs.
 A text editor is always as good as you are at using it.
 The difference in performance can be minute, but it cannot be a world apart.
-So work on being a good coder first, choice of text editor comes after.
+So work on being a good coder first, choice of best text editor comes after.
 Which is your favorite Text Editor?